Liwmo/liwmo.github.io/_posts/2017-11-15-handwritten-code.markdown

 The first few projects were fairly tame, but it didn't take long before I noticed issues brewing in the horizon.
 Specifically, when students were finished, I tried gently probing them with a few questions such as why did you use A instead of B?
 What does this function do?
 Can you walk me through your code?
 Some were able to discuss their process, but I also had a non-zero amount of blank stares, and some refreshingly honest answers like, "Dude, I have no clue what I did.
 I just kept typing stuff until the errors went away."

 In all fairness, experimenting around is a great way to learn.
-My earliest exposure to programming involved playing around with KTurtle years ago, which is an educational programming environment with a language based on [Logo][3].
-During this "phase", I attempted an Oregon Trail knock-off as well as a half-finished calculator for computing "taxes" that I wanted to collect from my cousin's account on my Animal Crossing game.
+My earliest exposure to programming involved playing around with KTurtle years ago, which is an educational programming environment that uses a language based on [Logo][3].
+During this phase, I attempted an Oregon Trail knockoff as well as a half-finished calculator for computing "taxes" that I wanted to collect from my cousin's account on my Animal Crossing game.
 The spaghetti code resembled something like this:

 ```php
 if $a == 'apple' {